 When cattle reduce how much they drink, it forces them to also reduce how much they eat because water is an integral part of digestion.
 Thus, not only do you need to ensure that the water quality is good to begin with, but you should also make it a habit to regularly clean your water troughs.

 Install a large drain plug in the side of large tub-style livestock waterers so you can quickly and easily drain and then clean your tubs.
 This simple task will make a big difference to cattle weight gains because it ensures that your cattle remain eager to consume the maximum amount of water required to maximize grass digestion.

 Your trough design will depend on whether your livestock water corral will continue serve as a winterized water site in frost-prone regions of the world.
 Large, open, uninsulated tubs work great when temperatures are above freezing.

 Frost-proofing your livestock waterer can be as simple as insulating pipes and the tub walls as well as adding a partial lid to your trough.
 But in more severe frost-prone areas you may need to change your livestock waterer design altogether.
-The "Livestock Water" chapter of Grass-Fed Cattle provides a variety of winter water solutions, including:
+The "Livestock Water" chapter of my book, Grass-Fed Cattle: how to produce and market natural beef, provides a variety of winter water solutions, including: